balzss/konyha/sitegen/homepage/docs/intro.md

 ### How it works

-The app instance can be accessed under the `app.example.com` subdomain and any number of user can register and log in with their Google or Github account (email is coming soon).
+After installation the app instance can be accessed under the `app.example.com` subdomain and any number of user can register and log in with their Google or Github account (email is coming soon).
 Each user can store and access their recipes after authentication.